 So to wrap up, for you as a beginner, you need to start up with Scikit-Learn as a machine learning library and then know the building blocks of it, which are SciPy, Numpy, Pandas and Matplotlib.

-However, if you're a Deep Learning enthusiast, you should definitely start with Keras as it provides fairly simple friendly interface for starters and the official high level API for TensorFlow.
-Theano and PyTorch are a great candidate for you too, In fact they're widely used in both: academic research and the industry.
+However, if you're a Deep Learning enthusiast, you should definitely start with Keras high level API as it provides fairly simple friendly interface for starters and the official high level API for TensorFlow.
+Theano and PyTorch are a great candidate for you too, In fact they're widely used in both: academic and the industry.